-The board's account in the annual report of the main features of the company's internal control and risk management systems as they relate to the company's financial reporting should include sufficient and properly structured information to make it possible for shareholders to understand how the company's internal control system is organised.
+The board of directors must by law provide an account of the main features of the company's internal control and risk management systems as they relate to the company's financial reporting.
+This account should include sufficient and properly structured information to make it possible for shareholders to understand how the company's internal control system is organised.
 The account should address the main areas of internal control related to financial reporting.
 This includes the control environment, risk evaluation, control activities, information and communication and follow-up.